MLH/mlh-hackathon-flask-starter/docs/USER_GUIDE.md

 └── style.css
 ```

 The `style.css` file is a good place to add custom CSS.
-The `markdown.min.css` handles some default styling for the markdown guides for the project.
 Add any of your CSS or JavaScript in this folder.

 ## Saving to a Database